You are here

 Not widely available

-There may not be an Early College high school in your area.
+There may not be a physical Early College high school campus in your area, if that is your preference.
 View a list of Early College high schools.

 Courses are already set

-Early College high schools already have a pre-set course curriculum.
+Some Early College high schools already have a pre-set course curriculum.
+Contact the school counselor/advisor at the Early College high school you are interested in to find out more.

 You may have to pay for tuition, books, supplies or fees

-Some schools cover these costs and some schools do not.
+Some Early College high schools cover these costs and some do not.
 Check with your school to find out who is responsible.

 You may have to pay the cost to get to your class if it is taught on a college campus